arXiv/arxiv-browse/README.md

 and run browse using defaults for the configuration parameters and will use the test data from `tests/data`.

+Install [Docker](https://docs.docker.com/get-docker/) if you haven't already, then run the following:

 ```bash
 docker build . -t arxiv/browse:some_tag
 docker run -it 8000:8000 arxiv/browse:some_tag